We live in the midst of a never-ending battle: disruption on a global scale, constant uncertainty, dynamics of change of exponential proportions.

 Is Lean still relevant?

-Is Lean the cure?
+Is Lean the cure for today’s challenges?

 Fully, partially or not at all?